 7. Revoke compromised keys and certificates

-Issuing certificates and provisioning keys and identities is only one step in running a secure PKI.
+Issuing certificates and provisioning keys and identities as PKI security best practices are still only one step in running a secure PKI.
 The ongoing integrity must be maintained.
 This includes a process for revoking keys and certificates that can no longer be trusted.
 Certificate authorities should maintain a certificate revocation list, which contains all suspended security certificates.
 Communications with a device or application using a revoked certificate should be blocked.
 For example, an IoT device using a certificate that is no longer authorized will not be able to gain access to a server.

 How to implement PKI deployment best practices

-Intertrust’s Seacert is a managed PKI for IoT service that is trusted across the world and already secures the identities of billions of devices.
-Our scalable and flexible identity provisioning and PKI management utilizes industry-leading security technologies, including white-box cryptography, to ensure that your networks and organizations are secured against risks arising from distributed communication points.
+Intertrust PKI is a managed PKI for IoT service that is trusted across the world and already secures the identities of billions of devices.
+Our scalable and flexible identity provisioning and PKI management is built on PKI design best practices and utilizes industry-leading security technologies, including white-box cryptography, to ensure that your networks and organizations are secured against risks arising from distributed communication points.

 About Prateek Panda